Code Generation and Conic Constraints for Model-Predictive Control on Microcontrollers with Conic-TinyMPC: Experiments

-We use a nominal PD controller and formulate a predictive safety filtering problem as a QP that can be efficiently solved using TinyMPC, similar to \ref{ss:benchmark}.
-The Crazyflie was commanded to execute an unsafe sinusoidal path of amplitude 1.2 m, which was then tracked with the PD controller and filtered by TinyMPC using a horizon of 20 knot points and box constraints at $\pm$0.6~m.
-As illustrated in Fig.~\ref{fig:hw_landing_safe} bottom, the Crazyflie respects the safety limits (blue) despite the nominal PD-controlled trajectory being 1.2~m in magnitude (red).
-This experiment illustrates TinyMPC's ability to act as a safety layer for unsafe~policies.
+We use a nominal PD controller and formulate a predictive safety filtering problem as a QP, similar to~\ref{ss:benchmark}.
+The Crazyflie was commanded to follow a sinusoidal path along a single axis with an amplitude of 1.2 m (Fig.~\ref{fig:hw_landing_safe} bottom), which was then tracked with both a nominal PD controller (red) and by \algName~(blue) using a horizon of 20 knot points and box constraints at $\pm$0.6 m.
+The box constraints represent safety limits on the quadrotor's operating space. \algName~is able to successfully respect the safety limits, handling them by slowing to a stop and hovering at the boundaries of the constraints until the reference trajectory comes back around and sends the Crazyflie to the other side of the boundary.
+This experiment demonstrates \algName's ability to act as a safety layer for unsafe policies.